 Hepatic encephalopathy (HE) is a reversible metabolic delirium of major clinical importance that complicates end-stage liver disease (1, 2).
-Because of compromised liver function, the brain is exposed to a variety of potential neurotoxins, including increased levels of ammonium ion, glutamine, mercaptan, octopamine, phenolic compounds, and γ -aminobutyric tivity have been implicated (4-7).
+Because of compromised liver function, the brain is exposed to a variety of potential neurotoxins, including increased levels of ammonium ion, glutamine, mercaptan, octopamine, phenolic compounds, and γ -aminobutyric acid (3).
+Disturbances in neurotransmitter balance, cerebral metabolism, blood-brain barrier integrity, and sodium-potassium-adenosine triphosphatase activity have been implicated (4-7).
 Findings of proton MR spectroscopy have established marked metabolic abnormalities in the brain, including reduced choline (Cho) and myo-inositol (mI), and increased glutamine (7-10).
 In humans, both HE and brain metabolic abnormalities can be reversed with hepatic transplantation (11, 12).
-Oral lactulose, which has a number of beneficial effects on nitrogen balance and excretion in HE, is usually the initial medical therapy acid (3).
-Disturbances in neurotransmitter balance, cerebral metabolism, blood-brain barrier integrity, and sodium-potassium-adenosine triphosphatase acneurometabolites have yet to be determined (13-16).
-MR imaging and MR spectroscopy are increasingly being used to determine response to pharmacologic therapy in a number of disease states.
-Ross and colleagues have unequivocally demonstrated that MR spectroscopy is a powerful technique in the assessfor HE, but the precise effects of lactulose on brain
+Oral lactulose, which has a number of beneficial effects on nitrogen balance and excretion in HE, is usually the initial medical therapy for HE, but the precise effects of lactulose on brain neurometabolites have yet to be determined (13-16).